Transitive projective planes and insoluble groups: Proving Lemma A

 If $m$ is even, then, once again, the absence of a central involution implies that $V$ is not the natural module for $S$.
-Then \cite[Proposition 5.4.11]{kl} implies that $n\geq \frac12m(m-1)$.
-We know that that $S$ contains an involution such that
+Then \cite[Propositions 5.4.6 and 5.4.11]{kl} imply that $n\geq \frac{e}{2f}m(m-1)$.
+We know that $S$ contains an involution such that

 The result follows immediately for $m\geq 4$.

 For the remaining classical groups, since $S$ has no central involution, we have $S$ simple.
 We take $g$ to be an involution that is central in the Levi subgroup $L$ of a parabolic subgroup of $S$.